 Never tell anyone (including the Police) your PIN number or passwords, and don’t give this information to any person or organisation in response to an e-mail.
 There are loads of scammers out there, so be wary.
 Don’t provide your address or details to people you are unsure about and, if possible, shred documents once you are done with them.

-Check out Police Scotland's Scam Checklist and Little Book of Phone Scams.
+Check out Police Scotland's Scam Checklist, Online Safety Guides (English version, Chinese version) and Little Book of Phone Scams.

 SafeZone

 SafeZone is the University's safety app, linked to its security team.
-It can be used 24/7 on campus and at ENU accommodation sites.
-The app lets you check in with security when studying alone on campus, access wellbeing services, be alerted to campus incidents and more!
+It can be used 24/7 on campus and at ENU accommodation sites, and covers the area immediately around university buildings too.
+The app lets you check in with security when studying alone on campus, call for help with a safety or first aid concern, access wellbeing services, be alerted to campus incidents and more!

 Students can use the app to report any non-emergency harassment/abuse.
 They can also call for a first aider when on campus through the app.
 Find out more on MyNapier.